Chart Color Schemes

 Wahroonga (East) - Warrawee is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Wahroonga (East) - Warrawee, as per the latest Census, consisted of 75.1% houses and 25.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metro's 68.8% houses and 31.3% other dwellings.
-The home ownership level in Wahroonga (East) - Warrawee was 42.5%, with mortgaged dwellings at 41.1% and rented dwellings at 16.4%.
+The dwelling structure in Wahroonga (East) - Warrawee, as evaluated at the latest Census, consisted of 75.1% houses and 25.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Sydney metropolitan area's 68.8% houses and 31.3% other dwellings.
+Home ownership in Wahroonga (East) - Warrawee stood at 42.5%, with mortgaged dwellings at 41.1% and rented dwellings at 16.4%.
 The median monthly mortgage repayment in the area was $3,600, higher than Sydney metro's average of $3,500.
-The median weekly rent figure was recorded at $650, compared to Sydney metro's $630.
-Nationally, Wahroonga (East) - Warrawee's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure for Wahroonga (East) - Warrawee was $650, compared to Sydney metro's $630.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing